Overview

 For most patients, targeted therapy is an effective cancer treatment.
 Targeted therapy has a very variable success rate.
 The type and stage of the cancer determines the outcome.

-People can be affected by targeted therapy in a variety of ways.
-Find out from your healthcare provider what to anticipate from targeted therapy, including what to do in the event that side effects worsen faster than anticipated.
+Targeted therapy can affect the patients in a variety of ways.
+Find out from your healthcare provider what to anticipate from targeted therapy, including how to manage the side effects and when to see doctors before the appointment.